EmreTopcu04/Chess_Bot/README.md

    ```sh
    pip install -r requirements.txt
    ```

-## Additional Information

--  Blue icons represent white pieces.
--  Other icons represent black pieces.
--  If an icon has a star on top, it indicates the king piece.

 ## Usage

 To start the Chess Bot, run the following command in your terminal: